yegor256/blog/_drafts/avoid-string-concatenation.md

 </dependency>
 {% endhighlight %}

+Yes, in most cases, all of these methods work slower than a plain simple concatenation.
+However, I stronly believe that **computers are cheaper than people**.
+What I mean is that the time spent by programmers for understanding and modifying the code that looks ugly is much more expensive than a cost of a one more server that will make a beatifully written code work faster.

-If you know any other methods of avoiding string concatenation, please comment below :)
+If you know any other methods of avoiding string concatenation, please comment below.